 Wisdom teeth, also known as third molars, develop last in the mouth and usually erupt between the ages of 17 and 25.
 Unfortunately, they often encounter a lack of space, leading to their forceful pushing through the gum line or growing at awkward angles.

-Left untreated, these troublesome teeth can cause a number of complications, including.
+Left untreated, these teeth can cause a number of complications, including:

 Wisdom tooth extraction procedures vary in cost depending on your insurance coverage, the number of teeth that need to be extracted, the type of anesthesia selected, and more.
 Our staff works hard to maximize your insurance reimbursement.
 We offer competitive prices for our area as well as convenient payment plan options.

 Sometimes, wisdom teeth grow correctly and pose no problems to your teeth or oral health.
 However, this is very rarely the case.
-When wisdom teeth are left untreated, they can cause a number of health problems that put your oral and overall health at risk.
-It’s recommended to have your or your child’s wisdom teeth evaluated by a professional so that the course of action can be determined.
+When wisdom teeth are left untreated, they can cause a that put your oral and overall health at risk.
+It's recommended to have your or your child's wisdom teeth evaluated by a professional so that the course of action can be determined.

-Common symptoms include ongoing bad breath, pain, or sensitivity toward the back of your mouth, or if you can see part of a wisdom tooth poking through your gum line.
-By regularly visiting your dentist, you can often prevent severe complications associated with wisdom teeth.
+Common symptoms include ongoing bad breath, bad smell, pain, jaw pain, or sensitivity toward the back of your mouth, or if you can see part of a wisdom tooth poking through your gum line.
+With regular dental visits, you can often prevent severe complications associated with wisdom teeth.
 Through the use of X-rays, dentists can identify the presence of wisdom teeth and keep an eye on their progress.
-When the time is appropriate, your dentist can refer you to an oral surgeon to discuss possible management options for your wisdom teeth
+When the time is appropriate, your dentist can refer you to an oral surgeon to discuss possible management options for your wisdom teeth.

 Every insurance company has a different policy regarding the extent of coverage for any given surgical procedure.
 Our staff works with you to obtain maximum reimbursement and establish payment plans that work for you.

 If wisdom teeth have erupted into the mouth, they may be extracted just like other teeth.
-If they are below the gums, they will need to be surgically extracted..
+If they are below the gums, surgical removal is required.

 Some discomfort is to be expected following oral and maxillofacial surgery.
 However, we offer many forms of anesthesia, including local, IV, and general anesthesia, to ensure your comfort during your procedure.
 We will also provide post-operative instructions to help you have a smooth recovery.